 The acceptance criteria for all papers are the quality and originality of the research and its significance to our readership.
 Except where otherwise stated, manuscripts are peer reviewed by at least two anonymous reviewers and one of the co-editors.
 Final acceptance or rejection rests with the Editorial Board, which reserves the right to refuse any material for publication.

 Manuscripts should be written in a clear, concise, direct style.
-Where contributions are judged as acceptable for publication on the basis of content, the Editorial Board and the Publisher reserve the right to modify typescripts to eliminate ambiguity and repetition and improve communication between author and reader.
+Where contributions are judged as acceptable for publication on the basis of content, the Editorial Board and the Publisher reserve the right to modify typescripts to eliminate ambiguity and repetition and improve communication between the author and reader.
 Manuscripts requiring excessive alterations will be returned to the author for revision.

-STYLE OF THE MANUSCRIPT
+PREPARING THE MANUSCRIPT

 The length of an article (including references, endnotes and tables) should not exceed 8000 words.